 Using the calculator in the link below, you can compute how much savings if you convert to LED lighting.
 The ROI or return on investment is approximately 5 years.
 That is, if you spend the cost to convert all your lighting to LED, it will take on average 5 years to break even.
 After that, it's savings all the way.
 What a great deal!

 By the way, I have converted nearly 80% of my lighting in my home.
-I plan to track my utility bill over the next few years.
-Will report on my progress.
-Keep in touch.
+I plan to track my utility bill over the next few years and see what the results are.

 Some Related Info